tommituura/sandbagger-estimator/README.md

 and estimate result from GNUGo for each game, comparing especially resigned games to the estimated result.

-It does NOT look into time losses in any except print them out, so it kind of "misses" those.
+It does NOT look into time losses in any way except print them out, so it kind of "misses" those if they indeed are intentional losses.

 ## License